Afang Soup

 Turn off the heat and serve.

-Your Afang soup should be thick, rich, well coated with oil and packed with flavour
+At this point, your Afang soup should be thick, rich, well coated with oil and packed with flavour

 Best Pairings for Afang Soup